Expansiveness, Lyapunov exponents and entropy for set valued maps: Expansiveness and positive topological entropy.

 \begin{Df} We define topological entropy for a set-valued function using $s_n(\epsilon)$ by

 \end{Df} \begin{Obs} \begin{enumerate} \item It is possible to define topological entropy using spanning sets as

-Indeed, it is proved that $r_n(\epsilon) \leq s_n(\epsilon) \leq r_n(\epsilon/2)$, see \cite{RT}, from which it follows that for usc set valued maps both definitions are equivalent. \item In \cite{CMM} the authors introduce definitions of topological entropy for set valued maps that differ slightly from those given in \cite{RT}.
-In this article we adopt those definition given in \cite{RT}. \end{enumerate} \end{Obs}
+Indeed, at \cite{RT} it is proved that $r_n(\epsilon) \leq s_n(\epsilon) \leq r_n(\epsilon/2)$, and this implies that for u.s.c. set-valued maps both definitions are equivalent. \item At \cite{CMM} the authors introduce definitions of topological entropy for set-valued maps that differ slightly from those given in \cite{RT}.
+In this article, we adopt the definition given in \cite{RT}. \end{enumerate} \end{Obs}